KieranWebDev/FEMentor-NFTcomponent/README.md

 - A quick project where I had fun getting more reps in building from a design spec.

-- I had a but of trouble getting the hover effects to match the design brief.
+- I had a bit of trouble getting the hover effects to match the design brief.
 After some googling I discovered that it's possible to add selectors after the `:hover` pseudo selector in order to be more specific with the properties I wished to change

 ```
 .pic-wrapper:hover .eye-icon {